Kiliia: History

 After being bombarded by the Anglo-French fleet in July 1854 during the Crimean War, it was given to Romania in the Treaty of Paris (1856).
 In 1878 (Congress of Berlin), Kiliia was transferred back to Russia together with Budjak.
 Between 1918 and 1940 (Interwar period, Greater Romania) it was again part of Romania.

 In July 1940, after a Soviet ultimatum, Romania agreed to give up Bessarabia and northern Bukovina; the Soviet Union occupied it and came to the Ukrainian SSR (it was held yet again by Romania, from 1941 to 1944, in World War II, time during which it was the capital of the Chilia County), and passed on to independent Ukraine after the dissolution of the Soviet Union.
 The Jews were deported to Transnistria (the area between the Dniester and Bug rivers) by the Romanian authorities in 1941, where a large majority of the 316 deported Jews died.
 According to the Yad Vashem website, 199 Jews who had lived before the war in Kiliia whose names are listed died in Ukraine.

 The oldest building in Kiliia is the semi-subterranean church of St. Nicholas, which may go back to 1485, although an old inscription in the church claims that it was founded on 10 May 1647.

 Until 18 July 2020, Kiliia was the administrative center of Kiliia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Kiliia Raion was merged into Izmail Raion.

 Demographics

-As of the 2001 Ukrainian census, Ukrainians constitue the majority of the town's population.
+As of the 2001 Ukrainian census, Ukrainians constitute the majority of the town's population.
 Russians, Moldovans and Bulgarians form significant minorities.

 In 2001, 55.5% of the inhabitants spoke Russian as their native language, while 39.56% spoke Ukrainian and 2.93% of the inhabitants spoke Romanian.

+Economy

+Historically, Kilia served as a trading outpost.
+Along with nearby Vylkove, it is an important fishing location on the Danube river.
+There is also a ship repairment facility in the city.